Slavery at common law: Subsequent legislation

 The common law, ultimately, would go no further.
 But the decision of 1772 in James Somersett's case was widely interpreted as making slavery illegal.
 Whilst some academics have disupted this, the perception was fuelled by the growing abolitionist movement, notwithstanding this was scarcely an accurate reflection of the decision.
 Slavery did not, like villeinage, die naturally from adverse public opinion, because vested mercantile interests were too valuable.
-In 1788 the Slave Trade Act 1788 was passed, partly in response to the Zong Massacre to ameliorate the conditions under which slaves might be transported (the Act would be renewed several times before being made permanent in 1799).
-In 1792 the House of Commons voted in favour of "gradual" abolition, and in 1807 parliament outlawed the African slave trade by legislation.
+The Slave Trade Act 1788 (28 Geo.
+3. c.
+54) was passed, partly in response to the Zong Massacre to ameliorate the conditions under which slaves might be transported (the act would be renewed several times before being made permanent in 1799).
+In 1792 the House of Commons voted in favour of "gradual" abolition, and Parliament outlawed the African slave trade by enacting the Slave Trade Act 1807 (47 Geo.
+3 Sess.
+1. c.
+36).
+The offences created by the act were made felony in 1811, to discourage contraband traffic.
+Slaves exported contrary to the act were forfeited to the king, for the purpose only of divesting property.
 This prevented British merchants exporting any more people from Africa, but it did not alter the status of the several million existing slaves, and the courts continued to recognise colonial slavery.
 The abolitionists therefore turned their attention to the emancipation of West Indian slaves.
-Legally, this was difficult to achieve, since it required the compulsory divesting of private property; but it was finally done in 1833, at a cost of £20 million paid from public funds to compulsorily purchase slaves from their owners and then manumit them.
+Legally, this was difficult to achieve, since it required the compulsory divesting of private property; but it was finally done by the Slavery Abolition Act 1833 (3 & 4 Will.
+4. c.
+73) at a cost of £20 million paid from public funds to compulsorily purchase slaves from their owners and then manumit them.
 Freed slaves themselves received no compensation for their forced labour.
 From 1 August 1834, all slaves in the British colonies were "absolutely and forever manumitted."

 In British colonies, it was widely assumed that positive law was needed to make slavery lawful, and various royal colonies passed laws to this effect.